Lej Nair – 3 Lakes Hike in the Engadin Autumn Magic

 Golden larch trees mirrored in the calm water of Lej Nair during autumn

-After circling Lej Nair, you cross the wooden bridge and continue towards the next lake, the small, hidden Lej Zuppo.
-Lying slightly higher up, it radiates a special magic even when frozen.
-The spot is perfect for a picnic or a relaxed BBQ surrounded by nature.
+After circling Lej Nair, you cross the wooden bridge and continue toward the next lake, the small and hidden Lej Zuppo.
+Located slightly higher up, it radiates a special kind of magic, even when its surface is frozen.
+This spot is perfect for a picnic or a relaxed barbecue surrounded by nature.

 After circling the lake, you have two options: either continue to the fourth lake, the Hahnensee (Lej da Chöds), or return along the same path back to Lej Nair.
 The trail then passes Lej Nair once more before reaching a clearly marked junction that leads you to the final lake of this tour – Lej Marsch.

-The picturesque Lej Marsch, also known as the swimming lake of St. Moritz Bad, lies right next to the parking area where your hike begins or ends.
-Like the other lakes along this route, it offers numerous barbecue spots and picnic tables.
-During the summer months, a small kiosk opens, serving refreshing drinks and tasty regional snacks.
+The picturesque Lej Marsch, also known as the swimming lake of St. Moritz Bad, is located right next to the parking area where your hike begins or ends.
+Like the other lakes along this trail, it offers several barbecue areas and picnic tables.
+During the summer months, a small kiosk opens, offering refreshing drinks and delicious regional snacks.

 Colorful autumn at Lej Marsch near St Moritz with a wooden pier glowing larch trees and calm reflections